pl3onasm/Programming-fundamentals/README.md

 # Imperative Programming in C

 Old exams for the course Imperative Programming (CS) at the University of Groningen.
+All exams are in separate folders, containing a PDF of the exam.
+Each exam problem has its own subfolder, whih contains a folder with the test cases, one or more example solutions, and a file myprogram.c which you can use to write and test your own solution.

 ## Final exams